- Call outs for sick animals, and emergencies such as obstetrical difficulties, uterine torsions, grass tetanus, milk fevers, etc

 With our qualified and experienced veterinary nurses and pet health counsellors, they can discuss and advise with you how to care for your pet at various stages of his or her development.

-Adolescent Health Checks: This is a free health check for your youngster and advice about oral care, neutering, dietary requirements etc., to ensure he or she is growing and developing into a happy healthy pet.
+Adolescent Health Checks: This is a complimentary health check for your youngster and advice about oral care, neutering, dietary requirements etc., to ensure he or she is growing and developing into a happy healthy pet.

 Dental Advice Clinic: Oral hygiene checks can be carried out by our nursing staff.
 We will advise you how to keep those teeth pearly white, and if your pet has smelly breath or finding it difficult to eat, we can tell you what the problem is.